Valerio Pepe

 Controllable Benchmarks for LLM Unlearning

-Developed methods and benchmarks for controlling the similarity of the retain and unlearn set in machine unlearning, suggesting that the focus of further unlearning research should be on better datasets for unlearning, not only better algorithms.
+Developed methods and benchmarks for controlling the similarity of the retain and unlearn set in machine unlearning, suggesting that the focus of further unlearning research should be on better datasets, not only better algorithms.

 ⚖️